firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/FireAxe-Overview.rst

 off-the-shelf `QSFP direct-attach-cables <https://www.10gtek.com/qsfp28dac>`_ and integrating IP for the `Aurora <https://docs.amd.com/v/u/en-US/aurora_64b66b_ds528>`_ protocol into the FPGA shell.
 This exposes an AXI4-Stream interface to FireAxe.
-This ultra-low-latency interconnect enabled us to achieve a target simulation frequency of 2MHz.
+This ultra-low-latency interconnect enabled us to achieve a simulation throughput of 2MHz.